GenomicsStandardsConsortium/mixs/src/docs/policy.md

 # Introduction

-This document records policies about editing and contributing to MIxS.
-It is considered authoritative.

-All new editing and contribution policies must be approved by the Technical Working Group (TWG) and Compliance and Interoperability Group (CIG).
+This document records policies about editing and contributing to MIxS which are enacted via [editing workflows](workflow.md).
+Documentation in this repository is considered authoritative and supercedes any previous documentation in Google Drive or the gensc.org website, although content from this repository may be duplicated in those or other locations.
+All new editing and contributing policies must be approved by the Technical Working Group (TWG) and Compliance and Interoperability Group (CIG).

 ## MIxS transition to LinkML Details